 Students generally fulfill additional credits with directed readings and research courses.
 These give the student the freedom to design their own course of study, within their supervisor’s guidelines.
 The form has to be signed by the supervisor and DGS.
 Generally, students are expected to devote 3-4 hours of directed studies per week for one credit.

 Mandatory Thesis Development 6-Credit Seminar

 This course will help guide students towards candidacy by teaching them the skills necessary to be effective and independent scientists.
 Students will conduct an extensive literature review, write a preliminary dissertation proposal, and present their research ideas to the group.
 Students will learn how to give and receive constructive written and oral feedback on their work.
 The course will be designed specifically to engage students in research early in their academic careers and teach them the necessary skills to be effective and independent researchers.
 Instructors will use a pass/fail grading system.

-The advisor, not the student, extends the invitation to faculty to serve on a committee.
+The advisor, not the student, extends the invitation to faculty to serve on all committees.
 The advisor may discuss committee membership with the student in advance, but students are not to set up their own committees (this is a GSAS rule).
-The advisor also chooses the Chair of the Committee, whose job is to preside at the proposal and thesis defenses.
+The advisor also chooses the Chair of each Committee.
 The Chair should be a CU/E3B tenured faculty member who is not the student‘s advisor (this is a university rule).
-An advisor may, with compelling reason, petition the Department Chair to allow a Dissertation Committee Chair who is either untenured or non-CU/E3B.
+An advisor may, with compelling reason, petition the DGS or Department Chair to allow a Dissertation Committee Chair who is either untenured or non-CU/E3B.
+Committees must be approved by the DGS.